GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/script-fu-author-guide.md

     (define script-fu-my-plugin (image drawables arg1 arg2) body)

 ScriptFu passes a Scheme vector of drawables, not just one, to a script registering with script-fu-register-filter.

+GMIP enables the menu item of your script when the user has selected an image of the declared image type (aka mode e.g. Grayscale) and has selected as many drawables as you have declared for multi-layer capability.

 #### Multi-layer capabilily